-The City of Burlington should continue to enhance its comprehensive system of transit routes, pedestrian facilities, and bicycle routes to encourage a sustainable transportation system that does not rely on SOV's and on-street parking.
+Working with the relevant partner organizations, tThe City of Burlington should continue to enhance its comprehensive system of transit routes, pedestrian facilities, bicycle routes,

+CarShare pods, and TDM measures to encourage a sustainable transportation system that does not rely on SOV's and on-street parking.
 The City must also continue to coordinate multi-modal transportation and parking.
+On major corridors through residential neighborhoods, the City should consider whether sustainable transportation facilities, such as bicycle lanes, are would be more appropriate than parking spaces.